 Resource sharing encourages the exchange of materials among participating libraries for the mutual benefit of all parties.
-Purdue University Fort Wayne Library is an active participant in local, state, regional, and international resource-sharing networks.
+The library is an active participant in local, state, regional, and international resource-sharing networks.
 Likewise, the library works with its resource-sharing partners to establish cooperative collection development programs that will benefit all libraries involved.
 Cooperative collection development and resource sharing programs assure the broadest possible access to information for the international community of scholars.